thanneken/SpectralRTI_Toolkit/README.md

 * Enhanced support for transmissive and florescence captures
 * Revised expected directory structure
 * Adds companion macro to curate files exported by Photoshoot

+Minor changes January 2, 2017:

+* Jpeg quality maximized until final distribution
+* Fix to curation macro for rotation from exif metadata xml
+* Option to createLpFile from canonical version